atilaneves/dpp/README.md

 ----------------------

 It is likely that the header or headers need `-I` flags to indicate paths to be searched, both by this executable and by libclang itself.
+The `--clang-include-path` option can be used for that, once for each such path.

 Use `-h` or `--help` to learn more.